ITPrism/CrowdFundingPayment-Mollie-iDEAL/README.md

-CrowdFunding Payment - Mollie iDEAL
+Crowdfunding Payment - Mollie iDEAL
 ==========================
-( Version 1.10 )
+( Version 2.0 )
 - - -

-This is a payment plugin for the CrowdFunding platform, which provides an ability to make iDEAL payments via Mollie.
+This is a payment plugin for the Crowdfunding platform, which provides an ability to make iDEAL payments via Mollie.

 Changelog
 ---------